It’s tough to escape Microsoft Office. Millions of us use one or more of the applications in this software suite every day — at work, at home or both.

 “The app is free to use, even without signing in.
 However, signing in with a Microsoft Account or connecting to a third-party storage service will enable you to access and store documents in the cloud.
 An Office 365 or Microsoft 365 subscription will also unlock various premium features, consistent with those in the current Word, Excel, and PowerPoint apps.”

 Students and educators can access the suite of Microsoft software for free by using Office 365 Education.

-You get access to the full range of Microsoft Office services.
+You get access to a range of Microsoft Office services — including Word, Excel, PowerPoint and OneNote.
 To qualify, you simply need a valid school email address.